-Recalling that the objective of this work is to develop a framework to learn robust feedback policies from expert demonstrations, we begin by developing appropriate notions of performance and robustness for the policy learning problem.
+We now develop appropriate notions of closed-loop performance and robustness under the feedback policies learned from expert demonstrations.
 We note that the control task~\eqref{eq:opt_control_value_function}, being one of optimal control of System~\eqref{eq: dynamical model}, has a natural performance metric given by the value function.
-Let $V^{\widehat{\pi}}$ be the value function associated with the learned feedback policy~$\widehat{\pi}$ for~System~\eqref{eq: dynamical model}:\footnote{We let $f_{\pi}(x) = f(x,\pi(x))$ and $f_{\pi}^t(x) = \underbrace{f_{\pi} \circ \ldots \circ f_{\pi}}_{t~\text{times}} (x)$.}
+Let $V^{\widehat{\pi}}$ be the value function associated with the learned feedback policy~$\widehat{\pi}$ for~System~\eqref{eq: dynamical model}:

-Since the expert implements the optimal policy~$\pi^*$, the performance of the learned policy can be better measured by its regret w.r.t. the expert policy~$\pi^*$.
-The regret associated with the learned policy~$\widehat{\pi}$ relative to the expert policy~$\pi^*$ is
+Since the expert implements the optimal policy~$\pi^*$, the performance of the learned policy can be measured by its regret with respect to the expert policy~$\pi^*$.
+The regret associated with the learned policy~$\widehat{\pi}$ relative to the expert policy~$\pi^*$ is:

 When $\mathcal{R}(\widehat{\pi}) = 0$, the performance of the learned policy equals the performance of an optimal policy for the control task \eqref{eq:opt_control_value_function}.
 Conversely, the performance of the learned policy degrades as $\mathcal{R}(\widehat{\pi})$ increases.
 Naturally, the objective of the policy learning problem is now to minimize the regret incurred by the learned policy~$\widehat{\pi}$.
 Note that this is a more important performance metric in the closed-loop setting than the loss function~$L$ used for learning in~\eqref{eq:Opt_prob}, as it encodes the cost incurred by the evolution of the system under the learned feedback policy.
 We now note that the regret~$\mc R$ only measures the performance of the learned policy under nominal conditions (in the absence of perturbations on the state measurements) and does not shed light on its performance in the presence of adversarial perturbations.
-This calls for an appropriate robustness metric, for which we will use the regret associated with the policy~$\widehat{\pi}$ when subject to perturbations relative to when deployed under nominal conditions, as given by:
+This calls for an appropriate robustness metric, for which we will use the regret associated with the policy~$\widehat{\pi}$ when subject to perturbations relative to when deployed under nominal conditions, that is,

 where $\widehat{\pi}_\delta(x) = \widehat{\pi} (x+\delta)$.
 Intuitively, if ${\mc S}(\widehat{\pi})$ is small, then the performance of the policy $\widehat{\pi}$ under perturbation is close to its performance in nominal conditions, and $\widehat{\pi}$ is robust to feedback perturbations.
 Again, we note that this robustness metric measures closed-loop robustness by encoding the cost incurred by the evolution of the system under the learned feedback policy subject to feedback perturbations.
 We would ideally like to keep both $\mc R$ and $\mc S$ low, which would imply that the policy performs well both under nominal conditions and when subjected to feedback perturbations.
 However, we shall see later that there may exist tradeoffs between the two objectives, presenting an obstacle to such a~goal.